ivangfr/springboot-kafka-connect-jdbc-streams/README.md

   `Kafka Manager` can be accessed at http://localhost:9000

   _Configuration_
   - First, you must create a new cluster.
-Click on `Cluster` (dropdown on the header) and then on `Add Cluster`
+Click on `Cluster` (dropdown on the header) and then on `Add Cluster`;
-  - Type the name of your cluster in `Cluster Name` field, for example: `MyCluster`
+  - Type the name of your cluster in `Cluster Name` field, for example: `MyCluster`;
-  - Type `zookeeper:2181` in `Cluster Zookeeper Hosts` field
+  - Type `zookeeper:2181` in `Cluster Zookeeper Hosts` field;
-  - Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`
+  - Enable checkbox `Poll consumer information (Not recommended for large # of consumers if ZK is used for offsets tracking on older Kafka versions)`;
   - Click on `Save` button at the bottom of the page.

 - **Elasticsearch**

   `Elasticsearch` can be accessed at http://localhost:9200

-  - Get all indices
+  - Get all indices:
     ```
     curl "localhost:9200/_cat/indices?v"
     ```
-  - Search for documents
+  - Search for documents:
     ```
     curl "localhost:9200/mysql.storedb.customers/_search?pretty"
     curl "localhost:9200/mysql.storedb.products/_search?pretty"